 The Company applies the provisions of FASB ASC Topic 820, Fair Value Measurement, for fair value measurements of financial assets and financial liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 FASB ASC Topic 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 FASB ASC Topic 820 also establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-The Company's financial assets measured at fair value on a recurring basis consist of cash and its financial liabilities measured at fair value on a recurring basis consist of warrants.
+The Company's financial assets measured at fair value on a recurring basis consist of warrants.
 The Company's method of valuation for its cash is considered to be Level 1 on the fair value hierarchy, as there are observable inputs of quoted prices in active markets.
 The Company's method of valuation for its warrants is considered to be Level 3 on the fair value hierarchy, as there are unobservable inputs to the valuation methodology that are significant to the measurement.

-(I) Stock-Based Compensation
+(1) Stock-Based Compensation